 7. How long will my license be suspended if I lose?

-DUI offense | Length of Nevada driver’s license revocation |
+DUI Offense | Length of Nevada Driver’s License Revocation |

 First-time offense (within 7 years) | 185 days, though it may be possible to drive immediately with an ignition interlock device. |

-Second-time offense (within 7 years) | 1 year. |
+Second-time offense (within 7 years) | 1 year, though it may be possible to drive immediately with an ignition interlock device. |

-Third-time offense (within 7 years) or any other felony DUI | 3 years, though defendants may be able to drive after 1 year with an ignition interlock device.5 |
+Third-time offense (within 7 years) or any other felony DUI | 3 years, though it may be possible to drive immediately with an ignition interlock device.5 |

 8. Can I get DMV hearings in non-DUI cases?